klausi/mastodon-bluesky-sync/README.md

 Todo list for the future, not implemented yet:
 - Your own threads (your replies to your own posts) will be synced both ways
 - Build portable binaries on Github without OpenSSL dependencies
-- Attach videos from Bluesky posts and quote posts
+- Attach videos from Bluesky quote posts
 - Add open graph link preview when posting to Bluesky
 - Parallel execution of fetching and syncing requests at the same time